radiotaiso/nonova/README.md

 [![Percentage of issues still open](http://isitmaintained.com/badge/open/UpsetPelican/nonova.svg)](http://isitmaintained.com/project/UpsetPelican/nonova "Percentage of issues still open")

 # This project is no longer maintained.
-The bin used to access the API is no longer usable and I left the company where I used this for.
+The bin used to access the API is no longer usable and I left the company where I used this.

 ## nonova
 Sick of nova? this is your tool.